trickvi/spd-data-uk-cabinet-office/README.md

 All data is in the `data/*` directory.

-The `publishers.csv` and `sources.csv` files have ben scraped from [data.gov.uk](http://data.gov.uk).
+The data in `publishers.csv` and `sources.csv` comes from [data.gov.uk](http://data.gov.uk).

-Based on this scraped data, a set of statistics as to the quality of the published data has been collected using [SPD Admin](https://github.com/okfn/spd-admin), and is written to the `results.csv` and `runs.csv` files.
+Based on this data, a set of statistics as to the quality of the published data has been collected using [SPD Admin](https://github.com/okfn/spd-admin), and is written to the `results.csv` and `runs.csv` files.